Using the eZ Publish REST API v2 with cURL

 The only difference between the last two calls is the

-allows to tell to the system what data I want.
+Accept header which allows to tell to the system what data I want.

 The GET requests allow to read pretty much everything in the content repository.
 That's cool but we can do cooler tasks provided we enrich our HTTP vocabulary :-)